-We report contribution details to the Australian Taxation Office (ATO) by 31 October each year.
+We report contribution details to the Australian Taxation Office (ATO).
 The ATO uses this information, together with your tax return, to determine whether you’re eligible, and the Super Co-contribution amount.

-If you’re eligible, the Super Co-contribution will be paid straight into your super account.
+If you’re eligible and make a personal after-tax contribution, the Super Co-contribution will be paid straight into your super account.
 You don’t need to apply for it.

 Important things to know